Semiparametric point process modeling of blinking artifacts in PALM: Use on general general protein samples

 where

 By considering what happens for $f = 1$ (in which case $\gamma_1(f) = \gamma_2(f) = \gamma_2^E(f) = \gamma_2^{EZ}(f) = 1$), we see that we can rewrite the above as

 and we already have a very similar expression to the motion-invariant case.
-The obstacle to further exact computations come from edge and kernel smoothing biases.
-For the pure cluster term, consider first $x \in \ground X$ which is positioned centrally in $W$, such that the edge correction weights can be disregarded.
-Then we would have
+The obstacle to further exact computations come from edge and kernel biases.
+For the pure cluster term, since we assumed that $Z$ is contained in $W$ with large probability, we have

-obtained by polar integration.
-Thus, for central $x$, we have a kernel-smoothed version of the cluster autoconvolution.
-For $x$ closer to the border of $W$ (on either side), not all pairs will be considered.
-As a simple approximation for all $x$, we therefore assume an edge-affected cluster contributes the same as a central cluster, but weighted with the expected fraction of points observed in $W$, $\int_{W-x} \dispdense(t) dt$, so that